aosabook/500lines/contingent/chapter.rst

    ==================

   -Welcome to the tutorial!
-  +Welcome to our tutorial!
+  +Welcome to our project tutorial!
    This text will take you through the basics of...

 In this case there is no need to rebuild ``index.html`` because this minor edit to the interior of a paragraph does not change any of the information in the table of contents.
-But it turns out that Sphinx is not quite as clever as it might have at first appeared.
+But it turns out that Sphinx is not quite as clever as it might have at first appeared!
-Just in case the chapter title or a section title has changed, it goes ahead and does the redundant work of rebuilding ``index.html`` even though it will come out exactly the same. ::
+It goes ahead and does the redundant work of rebuilding ``index.html`` even though it will come out exactly the same. ::

    writing output... [ 50%] index